jlowder/bit-wise/README.md

     pattern: pattern to generate.
 Binary is assumed unless -h is used, or if the pattern has the format  "X..Y".
 In that case it will generate incrementing (or decrementing) integers from X to Y.
-    -prbs n: generate a pseudo-random bit sequence using polynomial of degree
-             n.
-The resulting sequence will have a length of n * (2^n-1) bits.
+    -prbs n: generate a pseudo-random bit sequence using a polynomial of degree n, which should be 3 or higher.
+The resulting sequence will have a length of n * ((2^n)-1) bits.
-             Supported degrees: 3 through 23.
     filename: output filename, or - for stdout

 ## binary